 Recruitment and Resistance

-Santanu Das travels from Punjab to Bengal to tell the story of how over a million Indians - soldiers, labourers and doctors - were recruited to serve the Empire in World War I.
+4 Extra Debut.
+Santanu Das explores how over a million Indians were recruited to serve the British Empire in the First World War.
+From 2014.

 Santanu Das tells the story of how one and a half million Indian men - nearly 900,000 soldiers and 600,000 non-combatants -were recruited from the villages and towns of British India to serve the Empire in the First World War.